oppoic/JSONViewer/README.md

 # JSONViewer

 ## Current Branch
-Source code of JSONViewer Chrome Extension.
+Source code of JSONViewer Chrome Extension, as well as Microsoft edge

 ## Description
-format several JSON documents in one window, depends to your screen width, up to 6.
+format several JSON documents in one window, depends to your screen width, up to 6

 ## Preview
 ![Preview](/pic/jsonviewer.png)